Old House Plumbing Problems: What to Expect and How to Fix Them

 • Plumbing-specific inspector who can identify pipe materials and evaluate system-wide health

-• Sewer scope camera inspection — a camera is inserted into the main drain line to detect root intrusion, cracks, and partial collapse.
-Costs $150–$400 and can save you from inheriting a $5,000+ sewer repair
+• Sewer scope camera inspection.
+A camera is inserted into the main drain line to detect root intrusion, cracks, and partial collapse.
+Most cost $125 to $500 when added to a standard home inspection, and they can save you from inheriting a $5,000+ sewer repair

 Red Flags That Should Change Your Offer